New Adult Volunteers

 All 4-H volunteers must apply and be appointed annually.

 Process to become a new 4-H Adult Volunteer

 1. Find a club

-See our (Club List for Santa Cruz County 4-H) to find one near you.
-You can also contact Julie Katawicz at 831-763-8015 or firstname.lastname@example.org in the Santa Cruz Extension office for help in finding clubs near you to start you on the process of becoming a volunteer.
+Click here to see a list of Santa Cruz County 4-H Clubs near you.
+You can also contact Julie Katawicz at 831-763-8015 or email@example.com in the Santa Cruz Extension office for help in finding clubs near you to start you on the process of becoming a volunteer.

 Contact the club leader to learn more about the volunteer opportunities available in the club.